sharedcloud/sharedcloud-tunnel-client/README.md

 # Sharedcloud-tunnel-client

-This repository represents the client side of the tunnel in charge of creating the connections with the instances
+Client side of the tunnel used by `Sharedcloud-cli` and in charge of creating the connections with the instances.

 ### Use